BewhiskeredBard/homebridge-alexa-player/README.md

 This plug-in is in the *very* early stages of development.
 Please be aware of the following caveats:

-* It is highly likely that the configuration schema will undergo breakeing changes beforee a 1.0 release.
+* It is highly likely that the configuration schema will undergo breaking changes before a 1.0 release.
 * The authentication configuration/process is less than optimal and will be improved before a 1.0 release.
 * In the Home app, you can only operate play/pause with the accessory controls.
 Volume can only be controlled via scenes or automations in the Home app.
 This is due to shortcomings of the Home app, not the plug-in.
 Alternatives, such as using a brightness control for volume, may be added in the future.
 * Nothing seems to work in the Home+ app.
 This is still being investigated.